-444 From these observations, and by combining the morphometry of landform surfaces and their 445 immediate topographic geometry, three zones of preferential sand accumulation within this 446 topographically complex environment are proposed.
-Henceforth, we refer to these as 447 accommodation space types (Figure 9).
-The Plain accommodation space type is defined by a flat (or 448 near-flat) Sand Cover surface without significant adjacent topography.
-These occur within the 449 mountain block in several locations (Figure 3); 2) The Slope accommodation space type represents 450 Sand and Stone-Covered sand that has accumulated onto (and partly forms) a Slope and is associated 451 particularly, but not uniquely, with the northern and western Cady Mountain margins ("the 452 Mountain Front").
-Soldier Mountain falls within this class; 3) Landscapes within the Valley 453 accommodation space type are bounded by the mountain block topography (Rock Surface).
-These 454 largely occur on the margins of the mountain block, where Valleys (e.g. the Western Flank) alternate 455 with the Slope (class (Figures 2 and 3).
-A fourth composite accommodation space type is 456 represented by the Slope-Valley composites that typify the northern Cady Mountain margins.
-In 457 total, these three individual and one composite accommodation space types account ~90% of the 458 mapped sandy landscape (i.e. 90 % of the mapped Sand and Stoney Sand cover).
-It should be noted 459 that in the field sand cover also clearly varies at the micro scale, from near continuous cover to 460 patchier cover, with very variable depth.
-This detail (e.g. Figure S4), which occurs over scales 10 m, 461 is not captured at the scale of the LandSerf analysis.
+Slope and is associated particularly, but not uniquely, with the northern and western Cady Mountain margins ("the Mountain Front").
+Soldier Mountain falls within this class; 3) Landscapes within the Valley accommodation space type are bounded by the mountain block topography (Rock Surface).
+These largely occur at the margins of the mountain block, where Valleys (e.g. the Western Flank) alternate with the Slope (class (Figs. 2 and 3).
+A fourth composite accommodation space type is represented by the Slope-Valley composites that typify the northern Cady Mountain margins.
+In total, these three individual and one composite accommodation space types account for ~90% of the mapped sandy landscape (i.e. 90% of the mapped Sand and Stoney Sand cover).
+It should be noted that in the field sand cover also clearly varies at the micro scale, from near continuous to patchier cover, with very variable depth.
+This detail (e.g. Fig. S4), which occurs over scales 101 m, is not captured at the scale of the LandSerf analysis.